Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 1. Install a Taller Toilet

 There is always the option of using taller toilet bowls, which average 17-19 inches.
-Some companies even offer you customized toilet bowls according to the user’s needs, height, and weight.
+Some companies even offer customized toilet bowls according to the user’s needs, height, and weight.

 This requires a bit more work to install and may require a professional but can be a great option for anyone concerned with the aesthetics of medical equipment in the bathroom.

-See my guide to tall toilets for seniors and the elderly for more information about this option,
+See my guide to tall toilets for seniors and the elderly for more information about this option.

-2. Add A Toilet Safety Frame
+2. Add a Toilet Safety Frame

 Toilet safety frames attach to the toilet and provide a stable set of arms for pushing up from the toilet.